 Contact Dr. Legg: 201-606-2592 or email@example.com

 Dr. Nicholas DeMarco, received his Doctorate in Clinical Psychology (Psy.D.) from the Philadelphia College of Osteopathic Medicine.
 During this time, he completed advanced training in cognitive behavior therapy (CBT), and conducted psychological assessments within various settings across the Philadelphia area.
-Dr. DeMarco is a Licensed Psychologist in Pennsylvania.
-He is also a Licensed Professional Counselor in Pennsylvania and New Jersey.
+Dr. DeMarco is a Licensed Psychologist and a Licensed Professional Counselor in Pennsylvania and New Jersey.

 Dr. DeMarco sees a variety of patients ranging from children through late adulthood.
 His clinical interests lie in providing CBT to adolescents and young adults as well as forensic and psychological assessment.